Why have you contacted me about this, and why now?

-You could think about amending your Direct Debit to pay your full balance or a fixed amount each month by calling us, or set one up if you haven’t already by calling us for a form or by downloading one at www.johnlewisfinance.com/directdebit.
-If you prefer to budget for a fixed amount each month, setting up a fixed monthly payment could be a good option.
+If you prefer to budget for a fixed amount each month, setting up a Direct Debit for a fixed monthly payment could be a good option.
 You can do this by calling us.
 Even paying just a small amount more than your minimum payment each month can make a difference in the long run, as long as you keep an eye on what you’re paying as you might need to adjust it if you spend more on your card.
 Below is a simple illustration (it assumes you don’t keep spending on your card and that there’s no change in the interest rate).

 Using the example of spending £2,000 on your card at an interest rate of 18%: